Astrak/LoadScreen.js/README.md

     infoColor: '#666',
     percentInfo: true,
     sizeInfo: true,
-    textInfo: [ 'Loading', 'Processing' ]//Can be set to a single string or to false };
+    textInfo: [ 'Loading', 'Processing', 'Compiling' ]//Can be set to a single string or to false };

 var options = {